Sales and Marketing

 Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 By Use Case

-When multiple people from the same company contact support, its better to group them into a company.
+When multiple people from the same company contact support, it is better to group them into a company.
 This way, the behavior of the contacts can be mapped to the company.
-And there is always another person to call/email when a contact is unavailable.
+And there is always another person to call/email when contact is unavailable.

 Employees of the same company can easily access (and keep an eye on) each other’s tickets.
 This makes sure that they don’t raise different tickets for the same issue.
 Different companies can have different SLA policies so that, even if there’s a high volume of tickets, the most loyal/valuable customers are never kept waiting.

 Unlimited Agents.
 No strings attached.
 No credit card required